ibbaa/keepitup/README.md

 - SNMP queries the system group at each interval and supports per-interface monitoring with alerting on status changes
 - Downloaded files can automatically be deleted after a successful download or be kept
 - Notifications on failure, or when a service goes down or comes back up
-- Downloaded files can be kept or automatically deleted after a successful download
 - Tasks can be restricted to WiFi connections to avoid unnecessary mobile data usage
 - Configurable suspension intervals for battery saving
 - Configuration can be exported and imported as JSON